thechnotom/Cell-DEVS_legacy-to-JSON/README.md

-# Cell-DEVS_2Dto3D
+# Cell-DEVS_legacy_to_JSON
-Convert 2D models to 3D models
+Convert legacy TXT models of the format "X,Y=concentration,type,counter" to either 2D or 3D JSON formatted models